Psykotikism/Mutant_Tanks/README.md

 - You are still using the `Tank Character` setting which is no longer used since v8.16.
 - You didn't set up the Super Tank properly.
 - You are missing quotation marks.
+- You are missing curly braces.
 - You have more than 1000 Super Tanks in your config file.
 - You didn't format your config file properly.
+- The `Detect Plugins` setting automatically disabled the Super Tank due to not having any of its abilities installed.

 8. How do I kill the Tanks depending on what abilities they have?